Azure-Samples/function-eventhub-vnet/README.md

     azd init --template function-eventhub-vnet
     ```

-1. When prompted by AZD, provide the name (e.g., "my-function") for the AZD environment to use without a virtual network.
+1. When prompted by AZD, provide the name (e.g., "my-function-local") for the AZD environment to use without a virtual network.

+### Set AZD environment variables

+1. If you don't yet have an AZD environment, create a new environment using the `azd env new` command.
+For example,

+    ```bash
+    azd env new my-function-local
+    ```

 1. Create environment settings to indicate that virtual network integration and private endpoints are not used.
 The template defaults to __not__ using virtual network integration nor private endpoints; using the environment settings makes this explicit.

     ```bash